Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable: Logic

 \paragraph{Simulating a modal logic in the logic \quantlogic.} We show that extending \quantlogic with modal operators \cite{DBLP:books/cu/BlackburnRV01} does not increase the expressivity.
 We can even compute an equivalent \quantlogic without Boolean connectives and without modal operators in poly-time.
 It means that formulas like $\phi_{\aGNN_1} \rightarrow x_0 = 1$ or $\phi_{\aGNN_1} \land \Diamond^{\leq 3} (x_2 = 1)$ have poly-size equivalent formulas in \quantlogic.

-Assume that $\alpha$ is ReLU.
 Let $Atm_0$ be the set of atomic formulas of \quantlogic of the form $\expression \geq 0$.
 We suppose that $\expression$ takes integer values.
 In general, $\expression \geq k$ is an atomic formula equivalent to $\expression - k \geq 0$.
 Without loss of generality, we thus assume that formulas of \quantlogic are over $Atm_0$.
-Let modal \quantlogic be the propositional logic on $Atm_0$ extended with modalities and a restricted variant of graded modalities where number $k$ in $\setnumbers$.
+Let modal \quantlogic be the propositional logic on $Atm_0$ extended with modalities and a restricted variant of graded modalities where number $k$ in $\setnumbers$ in the following way: